proximax-storage/csharp-nis1-xipfs-sdk/docs/DownloadApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="downloadstreamsecuremessagefileusingnemhashusingget"></a>
+<a name="downloadsecurefileusingget"></a>
-# **DownloadStreamSecureMessageFileUsingNemHashUsingGET**
+# **DownloadSecureFileUsingGET**
-> byte[] DownloadStreamSecureMessageFileUsingNemHashUsingGET (string nemhash, string xPvkey = null)
+> byte[] DownloadSecureFileUsingGET (string xPvkey, string nemHash, string transferType)

-Download secured resource/file using NEM Transaction Hash
+Download a secure resource/file using NEM Private Key and Transaction Hash

-This endpoint returns a byte array format of the actual file
+Download a file associated to a NEM Hash.
+If NEM Hash uses SECURE Message, it returns the NEM TXN Payload Instead

 ### Example
 ```csharp